tkn-tub/IRS_Rejuvenation/README.md

 - **Optimal evaluation of the IRS update period:** This solution evaluates the optimal update period that maximizes the information freshness in the uplink.

 ## Contributing
 Interested contributors can contact the project owner.
 Please refer to the Contact Information below.
-We identify further developments for more complex scenarios like estimating the distance to multiple cancer cells.
+We identify further developments for more complex scenarios such as multiple MUs.

 ## License
 ![Licence](https://img.shields.io/github/license/larymak/Python-project-Scripts)